viamrobotics/docs/docs/program/apis/cloud.md

 ### ListRobots

-Get a list of all robots under a specified location.
+Get a list of all robots in a specified location.

 {{< tabs >}}
 {{% tab name="Python" %}}